robhabraken/advent-of-code-2024/solutions/17/README.md

 ```
 So the first second digit appears at 8, which is the same as `8^1`.
 And the third digit apperas at 64, or `8^2`.
 The fourth at `8^3`.
 In other words, if we take the number of digits we want in our output and name that `instructions`, we can state that this range would then start at `8^(instructions-1)`.

 Second thing that I saw was that when the second range started, the first range (`7543210`) appeared at the rightmost position, each character in that order appearing exactly 8 times (so 8 times `7`, then 8 times `5` etc.).
-And when we moved up to three numbers of output, that same range started appearing with 64 occurences of each of those!
+And when we moved up to three numbers of output, that same range started appearing with 64 occurrences of each of those!
 So it actually functions like a decimal or binary numeric system, but reversed.
 Only the numbers aren't in an incremental order, but of a quite unpredictable pattern:
 ```
 1 number output, first position: 7 5 4 3 2 1 0
 2 numbers output, first position: 3 7 4 6 3 2 1 0 7 7 7 0 3 3 1 0 3 7 6 2 3 3 1 0 7 7 1 4 2 0 1 0 3 7 0 6 2 0 1 0 7 7 3 0 2 1 1 0 3 7 2 2 2 1 1 0